StreetSupport/wmht/content/_index.md

     cardTitle: News & Events
   cardThree:
     cardLink: /about
-    cardText: Learn what Greater Manchester is doing to end homelessness
+    cardText: Learn  is doing to end homelessness
     cardTitle: About
   cardTwo:
     cardLink: /give